MiladArbabi/SynchroFlow/README.md

 /packages/cpp-core: The high-performance C++ addon.

 /packages/ai-engine: The Python/FastAPI microservice for machine learning.

+/packages/integration-service: The dedicated service for handling all third-party API communications and webhooks.

 /packages/ui: The React/Vite application for the user-facing dashboard.